tgvaughan/FORTH.jl/README.md

 # forth.jl

-A hobby implementation of a FORTH-like system atop the Julia scientific computing language.
+A hobby implementation of a forth system atop the Julia scientific computing language.
 It will almost certainly never be useful for any purpose besides that which it has already fulfilled: forcing me to think quite carefully about how forth works.

 This package owes a massive debt to the existence of the literate programming project [JonesForth] (https://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/),